-So, today, we admit to being tongue-tied in the face of the conflict – spiritual, temporal, ideological, and theological – between Christianity and Islam, and instead we present two personal testimonies of ex-Muslims who encountered, chose, and were saved by Jesus Christ.
+So, today, we admit to being tongue-tied in the face of the conflict – spiritual, temporal, ideological, and theological – between Christianity and Islam, and instead, we present two personal testimonies of ex-Muslims who encountered and chose Jesus Christ.
 We encourage you to read, listen and learn more from each of them.

 Nabeel Qureshi is an American apologist and former Muslim.
 His story is quite amazing, having grappled with a Christian college roommate for the better part of several years, seeking to convince his friend that Islam was the truth.

 You can learn more about Nabeel Qureshi at the following links:

 3. His testimony in book form, Seeking Allah, Finding Jesus.

 4. This story and update* on Nabeel’s terminal battle with cancer, from Ravi Zacharias International Ministries.